-I like most hams find, work and limited space mean I have continued to develop a shack and antennae for different bands within those constraints.
-14 mhz is long haul from home and I use 7 mhz in the vehicle, I'll continue to work on a 40m solution at home and due to the inner suburban location have not overly woriied about 144 mhz and higher beyond repeater access for analogue and digital.
-The 4 * 4 is somewhat loaded as a project vehicle and enjoy the chats whilst rolling across country using all the digital modes, IRN and my current favourite, although well established, Echolink.
+I like most hams at home have constraints for HF with 14 mhz as long haul from my third gen cobweb, Mosley mini beam and hf in the vehicle now using a screwdriver, I'll continue to work on the qth due to the inner suburban location I have not overly worried about SSB above 30 mhz, but do use FM for analogue and digital repeater use.
+The 4 * 4 is somewhat loaded and I enjoy the contacts whilst rolling across country using all the modes I can.

-I have had an absolutely engaging timeas a volunteer working at Bletchley Park, RSGB National Radio Centre.
-When you're used to at least 300 visitors and countless QSO's a day working at the N.R.C lockdown can mute the usual colour in life.
-If nothing else pressing the PTT and calling CQ the original invitation to the world to respond.
+I have had an absolutely engaging time as a volunteer working at Bletchley Park, RSGB National Radio Centre, with countless QSO's a day on many different bands & modes, it can be an infectious environment, no pun intended, pressing the PTT and calling CQ, the original invitation to the world to respond.

 If you are an RSGB member, just go to the main website and download a voucher, take your licence if you wish to operate otherwise pop in for a chinwag with the volunteers anyway.